-This is 32 hour course trains students to do sophisticated program analysis using Binary Ninja and the Binary Ninja Python API for the purpose of vulnerability research with the goal of improving auditing processes, improving ability to identify interesting code paths, and encoding bug primitives.
+This four-day course trains students to do sophisticated program analysis using Binary Ninja and the Binary Ninja Python API for the purpose of vulnerability research with the goal of improving auditing processes, improving their ability to identify interesting code paths, and encoding bug primitives.

-In the class, students will learn Binary Ninja inside and out by extending its analysis capabilities to support a custom architecture which is difficult to analyze manually.
-Students will also leverage the Binary Ninja plugin architecture to identify vulnerabilities in a machine architecture independent way.
-After taking this course students will have experience working with all parts of the API (even some undocumented bits) to create powerful program analysis tools which can be used across architectures.
+In the class, students will learn Binary Ninja inside and out by leveraging the Binary Ninja plugin architecture to identify vulnerabilities in a machine architecture-independent way.
+After taking this course students will have experience working with Binary Ninja to create powerful program analysis tools which can be used across architectures.

 Sophia d’Antoine is the founder of Margin Research, focusing on vulnerability research and program analysis.
 She has spoken at more than thirteen global security conferences worldwide including RECon Montreal, Blackhat, and CanSecWest on topics from automated exploitation, program analysis, machine learning, and hardware hacking.
 Her keynotes have included topics such as exploiting hardware CPU optimizations.
 Currently, She sits on the program committee for Usenix WiSec and have been on multiple peer review panels in the past.
 In the past, she has worked extensively on embedded devices and other unique architectures.
 Additionally, Sophia is the "Hacker in Residence" at NYU and enjoy assisting in hosting CTFs and other hacking competitions.